There are a number of benefits available to surviving spouses, children, and parents of deceased veterans.

 Surviving children may be eligible for DIC if they were not included on the surviving spouse's DIC, unmarried, and under the age of 18, or between 18 and 23 and attending school.

-Note 1: The service-connected disability does not have to be granted before the veteran's passing.
+Note 1: The service-connected disability does not have to be granted during the veteran's life-time.
 Service-connection can also be awarded after the veteran's death as well.

 Note 2: A claim for DIC also acts as a claim for Substitution as well!.